East Broad Top Railroad Mikado locomotives: 12-534 E Series

 After reopening of the East Broad Top was announced in 2020, #16 was chosen as the first engine to be restored for steam service.
 The engine was found to require some boiler repair, new flues, repairs to the suspension, and the installation of a new mud ring.
 EBT restoration crews have relied heavily on partnerships with other experienced steam restoration crews such as the Strasburg Railroad and the contractor FMW Solutions to expedite the restoration of #16.
 Curry Rail Services was contracted to build a new welded tender tank for the locomotive.
 Appliances were swapped from the other stored EBT locomotives onto #16 to speed up the restoration process.

 A FRA mandated hydrostatic test was conducted in May 2022 on #16's boiler.
 A steam test on the boiler was conducted in June 2022.
 After the steam test, work remained on the superheater, cab and boiler jacketing before the engine could return to service.
 By October 2022, boiler jacketing and paint work on the cab were completed for public display during the annual Friends of the East Broad Top Reunion.

-In late January 2023, the East Broad Top Railroad began posting a series of teasers for the return of 16 to service on their Facebook page, including a video showing the shadow cast by the locomotive under steam on February 1, 2023.
+In late January 2023, the East Broad Top Railroad began posting a series of teasers for the return of #16 to service on their Facebook page, including a video showing the shadow cast by the locomotive under steam on February 1, 2023.
 A second video posted later on the same day showed the locomotive in motion moving out onto the railroad's turntable, christened with the name "Nick" on the cab.
 Shortly after the locomotive's return to service plans were announced for the engine to headline the year's Winter Steam event and work as the primary excursion locomotive in the line's immediate future.
+The locomotive first ran for the public on excursions on February 18 later that year.